Skip to main content

 Critical Approaches to Inclusive Education

-On this module you’ll examine definitions and different understandings of inclusion and models of disability, considering a national and global context.
-You’ll explore the impact these different definitions and models have on educational policy and practice.
-You’ll also critically analyse current approaches to inclusion in a range of settings, as well as develop your understanding of approaches to inclusive planning, teaching and assessment that ensures accessibility, challenge and achievability for all pupils.
-Assessment typically takes the form of an in-class debate and an annotated teaching plan for an activity you’ve designed.
+You will examine definitions and different understandings of inclusion and models of disability, considering a national and global context.
+You will explore the impact these different definitions and models have on educational policy and practice.
+You will critically analyse current approaches to inclusion in a range of settings.
+You will develop your understanding of approaches to inclusive planning, teaching and assessment that ensures accessibility, challenge and achievability for all pupils.

 Entry requirements